ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-debug/debugging-bl1-3.md

 ![debug options alt-text#center](images/debug_options.png "Figure 3.
 Debug options")

 Observe the SCP console output.
-After SCP de-asserts reset for the Neoverse N2 Core 0, it stops on the breakpoint.
+After the SCP deasserts, reset for the Neoverse N2 Core 0, it stops on the breakpoint.

 ![scp terminal alt-text#center](images/scp_terminal.png "Figure 4.
 SCP terminal")

-Finally, set a breakpoint in the function you wish to debug.
+Finally, set a breakpoint in the function you would like to debug.
 In this example, we'll set a breakpoint at ``bl1_main()`` and continue.

 ![bl1 breakpoint alt-text#center](images/bl1_breakpoint.png "Figure 5.
 BL1 breakpoint")